To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Deals go live at midnight, with popular products very likely to sell out before the period is up.
 Essentially, it’s like the mad rush of a superstore on Black Friday, but from the comfort and safety of your own home.

-This year, Amazon Prime Day will return on 8 July 2025, running until midnight on 11 July.
-That’s the longest summer Prime Day the retail giant has ever hosted, which we hope will mean even more spectacular deals for you to enjoy.
+In 2025, Amazon Prime Day began 8 July, running until midnight on 11 July.
+That’s the longest summer Prime Day the retail giant has ever hosted, which meant even more spectacular deals for you to enjoy, and we’re seeing the same scale this year too.
 In 2024, Prime Day was held for 48 hours on 16 and 17 July.

 What deals can I expect?

 Some of the biggest deals tend to be on Amazon Devices.
-Over October’s Prime Day sale period, we saw several models reduced to their lowest prices ever.
+Over October 2025’s Prime Day sale period, we saw several models reduced to their lowest prices ever.
 They included the Amazon Fire TV 32in 2-Series HD smart TV, average price £207, discounted to £140 and the Amazon Fire TV Stick with Alexa Voice Remote, average price £36, reduced to less than half price at £17.
-These were all-time low prices at the time. backed up by data from CamelCamelCamel.
+These were all-time low prices at the time. backed up by data from CamelCamelCamel and Keepa.

 Of course, there are plenty of other brands on discount, too.
 In both July 2024 and October 2025, we saw big reductions on Pixel smartphones (the Pixel 8A was an impressive £399), Shark vacuums, air fryers and Ring doorbells.